Gavel and legal documents for an average whiplash settlement in Missouri.

 This portion of your settlement is often the largest and is calculated based on the severity of your physical injuries and the overall impact the accident has had on your life.
 An experienced attorney can help demonstrate how your daily routine, hobbies, and emotional well-being have been affected to ensure you are fairly compensated for these non-economic damages.

-The Role of Insurance Policy Limits
+Why Insurance Policy Limits Matter

 In Missouri, the person responsible for the accident is liable for your damages.
 This means you’ll be filing a claim with their insurance company.
 However, a major factor that can cap your settlement amount is the at-fault driver’s insurance policy limit.
 Every policy has a maximum amount it will pay out for an injury claim.